 Issues you need to be aware of

 One of the reasons why I wrote this infrared photography tutorial was that there are some important things you need to be aware of.
-You need to be aware of them before you start your personal journey into infrared photography:
+You need to know about them before you start your personal journey into infrared photography:

 White balance issues

 Depending on your infrared filter choice, the automatic white balance feature of your camera may no longer work as expected.
-A typical symptom is that on your camera display, the pictures will show up with a strong red cast.
+So on your camera display, the pictures will show up with a strong red cast.
 For “Deep” and “Standard” IR filters, you can reduce the strong red cast by taking a custom white balance reading off an area of green grass or green foliage.
 For “Enhanced” and “Super” IR filters, you can try setting white balance using a standard grey card.
 Disclaimer: LifePixel provided this helpful information.

-To work around the reddish pictures on your camera display, set your camera to take RAW (instead of JPEG) pictures and enable the “black and white” mode in your camera.
-This way, you display will show you a nice black and white preview of your image, but your RAW file still contains all the color information.
+To work around the reddish pictures on your camera display, set your camera to take RAW (instead of JPEG) pictures.
+Then enable the “black and white” mode in your camera.
+Now you see a nice black and white version of your image on your display, but your RAW file still contains all the color information.

 Infrared pictures in Lightroom

-Especially if you are using Lightroom, be prepared the be shocked the first time you import infrared pictures.
+Especially if you are using Lightroom, prepare yourself for a shock when you import infrared pictures for the first time.
 The pictures will look nowhere near like on the display of your camera, but will show a strong red cast:

 A hot spot usually shows up more prominent if the camera is pointed towards a strong light source, like the sun.
 A hot spot may also only be visible at certain aperture settings.
 The only reliable way to find out if a lens will produce a hot spot, is to test it.
 A good idea would be to rent a lens for a weekend, before you buy it for your infrared camera.